MicrosoftDocs/Viva/Teams-insights/viva-insights-praise.md

 ---

-# Use the Microsoft Viva Insights Praise feature
+# Use the Microsoft Viva Insights praise feature

 You can use the Praise app to recognize the contributions of your employees and co-workers.
 Praise messages appear as notifications in Teams.
 You can have a praise message delivered in a private chat, or for wider recognition, in a Teams channel conversation.